 You may qualify for public service loan forgiveness (PSLF) if you are employed with the government or a nonprofit 501(c)(3) organization.
 To qualify for PSLF, you must make qualifying payments for a total of 10 years (120 monthly payments).
 After those 10 years of eligible employment and qualifying payments, any remaining debt will be forgiven.
 If you qualify for PSLF, we recommend you complete the Employment Certification Form annually and submit it to your SUPPORT+ student financial services advisor, as well as a loan servicer.

-The U.S. government views repaying your federal student loans as a serious obligation.
-Should you default on your student loans, or not repay your student loans, you may receive one or many severe consequences.
-Our SUPPORT+ team of loan advisors is available to help you develop a repayment plan that allows you to repay your loans and avoid default and its consequences:
+Our SUPPORT+ team of loan advisors is available to help you develop a repayment plan that allows you to repay your loans and avoid default and its consequences.

 Although loan consolidation may result in lower monthly payments, and possibly a lower fixed interest rate, you are likely to pay more total interest when you consolidate your student loans because you extend your repayment period by making smaller monthly payments over a longer period of time.
 The loan consolidation does allow you to bundle multiple federal student loans into one new loan with the benefit of a convenient single monthly loan payment.
 Loan consolidation is not the best choice for every borrower.
 Speak with a loan advisor or your federal loan servicer for additional information.
 The Department of Education has a loan consolidation calculator that can help estimate your monthly loan consolidation payment.